 Balloon valve surgery (balloon valvuloplasty)

-A small tube (catheter) with a balloon on the tip is threaded up to the faulty valve in your heart through an artery, usually from your groin.
-A guide wire, with a deflated balloon at the end, is passed up the catheter.
+Your doctor threads a small tube (catheter) with a balloon on the tip through an artery, usually from your groin.
+They then feed the tube up to the faulty valve in your heart.
+Then they pass a guide wire, with a deflated balloon at the end, up the catheter.
 When it reaches your narrowed valve, the balloon is gently inflated to stretch the valve.
-The balloon is then deflated and removed, leaving a widened valve that your blood can flow through more efficiently.
+Your doctor then deflates the balloon and removes it, leaving a widened valve that your blood can flow through more efficiently.

-You will be awake during the procedure and you will usually need to stay in hospital overnight.
+You’ll be awake during the procedure and you’ll usually need to stay in hospital for three or four days.
 Balloon valve surgery can help to relieve your symptoms of heart valve disease, but it may not cure it.
 You may still need to take medicines or have surgery to repair or replace your faulty valve.

 During pregnancy, your heart works harder.
-Your blood volume and heart rate increases and your resistance to blood flow decreases.
-If you have heart valve disease, you might have trouble tolerating this increased blood flow.
+It’s normal for your blood volume and heart rate to increase and your resistance to blood flow to decrease.
+If you have heart valve disease, you might have trouble coping with this increased blood flow.
+In fact you may get your first symptoms from a faulty valve while you are pregnant.

-If you have severe heart valve disease and are planning to get pregnant, see your GP.
-You may be advised to have valve surgery before you become pregnant.
-You can have your valves repaired or replaced during pregnancy if it’s needed.
-However, this carries several large risks.
-Speak to your surgeon about how these risks apply to you.
+If you have severe heart valve disease and are planning to get pregnant, discuss this with your cardiologist.
+They may advise you to have valve surgery before you become pregnant.
+You can have balloon valvuloplasty or valve surgery during pregnancy if it’s really needed.
+However, this can be risky for you and your baby.
+Speak to your doctor about how these risks apply to you.

 Heart valve disease is a lifelong condition.
 For some people, the condition will stay the same throughout their lives and won’t cause any problems.
 For others, the condition slowly gets worse and symptoms develop.